 In most cases, reinsurance helps in reducing the uncertainty and exposure to the Company particularly for known events where, while the gross outcome may be uncertain, the fact that reinsurance protection is in place, particularly excess of loss coverage, the net impact may be relatively stable and known.
-At the best estimate (i.e. mean) level it is generally expected that profit would be ceded to third party reinsurers (i.e. a higher net than gross loss ratio) as the third party reinsurance programme generally protects the Company in more extreme (i.e. above mean) outcomes.
+At the best estimate (i.e. mean) level it is generally expected that profit would be ceded to third party reinsurers as the third party reinsurance programme generally protects the Company in more extreme (i.e. above mean) outcomes.
 Given the nature of the Company's reinsurance programme, this provides protection against low frequency, high severity events where, upon occurrence, the reinsurance generates significant benefits to LUK.
-The third party excess of loss reinsurance all inures to the benefit of the QST (refer to section A5), which further reduces LUK's net exposure to loss events.
+The third party reinsurance all inures to the benefit of the QST (refer to section A5), which further reduces LUK's net exposure to loss events.